iosband/iosband.github.io/_posts/2015-07-19-Efficient-experimentation-and-multi-armed-bandits.md

 This isn't a case of fiddling with $\epsilon$ or the learning rate, it's a fundamental problem in decision making.

 - **If you want to make good decisions from data, you need good data.**
-- **If the decisions you take affect the data you get, you need to choose the right actions to get good data.**
+- **If the decisions you take affect the data you get, you need to choose your actions to get good data.**

 This is the reason that exploration and *reinforcement learning* are so important, they're not just a simple extension of results from supervised learning, but something fundamentally more challenging.